 If you’ve not yet tried ice cream made with cashews, I encourage you to go for it, even if you’re not vegan or are egg-and-dairy tolerant.
 It’s just good stuff.
 I know y’all are adventurous in the kitchen, seeking out new flavors, textures and food combinations.

 This recipe is no different.
 Cashews are pretty impressive little nuts.
 They have a neutral flavor and whip up silky smooth.
+Just look at the comments on my Homemade Cashew Milk post.

 And if you don’t have an ice cream maker, borrow one.
 It’s worth the effort.
 Mine was borrowed for years up until this past winter when I finally got my own.